Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Preliminary

 \subsection{Sparse-view CT Image Reconstruction}

-Given an original image $x$, the image $x$ is converted into full projection data through radon transformation, which is expressed as $R(\theta,s)= \mathfrak{R}(x)(\theta,s)$. $R(\theta,s)$ denotes the outcome of the radon transformation at the position s for angle $\theta$ along the projection direction, and $\mathfrak{R}(x)(\theta,s)$ is the radon transform operator.
+Given an original image $x$, it represents the linear attenuation coefficient distribution of internal structures within the object, reflecting the differential absorption characteristics of heterogeneous tissues to X-ray photons.
+The image $x$ is converted into full projection data through radon transformation, which is expressed as $R(\theta,s)= \mathfrak{R}(x)(\theta,s)$. $R(\theta,s)$ denotes the outcome of the radon transformation at the position s for angle $\theta$ along the projection direction. $\mathfrak{R}(x)(\theta,s)$ is the radon transform operator.
 The projection data obtained through scanning is a linear mapping of noise observation data to a set of measured values, expressed as:

-where $y$ represents the measured projected data, $x$ represents the linear attenuation coefficient distribution of the internal structure of the object. $A$ is the system matrix determined by the geometry of CT equipment and the scanning protocol used. $\varepsilon$ is the system error noise during CT scanning.
+where $y$ represents the measured projected data, $A$ is the system matrix determined by the geometry of CT equipment and the scanning protocol used and $\varepsilon$ represents the system error and random noise.
 SVCT reconstruction is a classical inverse problem \cite{song2021solving}.
 Owing to the incompleteness in the data acquisition process, accurately reconstructing unknown images from limited measurements presents a significant challenge.
-The mapping from full projection data $y$ to sparse-view data $\hat{y}$ is a process of linear transformation.
+The mapping from full projection data $y$ to sparse-view projection data $\hat{y}$ is a process of linear transformation.
 Specifically, for a linear mapping function $f:\mathbb{R}^{m\times n} \rightarrow \mathbb{R}^{m\times n} $, acting on $y$ by the linear operator $P(\wedge)$, is obtained and expressed as:

 Using the traditional FBP algorithm to reconstruct images directly from SVCT projection data can lead to severe fringe artifacts and blurred details.
 To improve the quality of reconstruction, it is usually necessary to incorporate prior information into the regularized objective function to address the following issues: